 Satellites capture Canadian wildfire smoke pouring into US Midwest

-The Air Quality Index around Minneapolis-St Paul shot above 150 – an “unhealthy” level of pollution - on Wednesday
+The Air Quality Index around Minneapolis-St Paul shot above 150 – a Code Red “unhealthy” level of pollution - on Wednesday

 Thick smoke from wildfires in Canada poured into the US Midwest and Plains on Wednesday, causing air quality to plummet.